BoweiXx/TS-Study-Note/basics/basics.md

 - By String

-In this case, providing numerical numbers might not be very helpful.
+In our example, providing numerical values  might not be very helpful.
 We probably want to retrieve from ```Seasons.Spring``` and get a string of ```'SPRING'```.
-In this case, we assign string values on the members of Seasons enumrates.
+In this case, we can assign string values on the members of ```Seasons```.
 Note that when using string, we need to declare every values explicitly.

 ```typescript
 enum Seasons{